romeerez/orchid-orm/packages/docs/src/guide/migration-writing.md

 ## addForeignKey, dropForeignKey

-Add foreign key to table on migrate, remove it on rollback.
+Add a foreign key to a table on migrating, and remove it on rollback.

-`dropForeignKey` takes the same arguments, removes the foreign key on migrate, adds it on rollback.
+`dropForeignKey` takes the same arguments, removes the foreign key on migrate, and adds it on rollback.

-First argument is table name, other arguments are the same as in [composite foreign key](#composite-foreign-key).
+The first argument is the table name, other arguments are the same as in [composite foreign key](#composite-foreign-key).

 ```ts
 import { change } from 'rake-db'